polarfire-soc/hart-software-services/README.md

     $ make BOARD=mpfs-icicle-kit-es

-In the `Default` subdirectory, the standard build will create `hss-envm.elf` and various binary formats (`hss-envm.hex` and `hss-envm.bin`).
+In the `build` subdirectory, the standard build will create `hss-envm.elf` and various binary formats (`hss-envm.hex` and `hss-envm.bin`).
 Also generated are `output-envm.map`, which is a mapfile for the build, and  `hss-envm.sym`, which is a list of symbols.
-(The name `Default` is required by SoftConsole for programming purposes.)
+(The name `build` is required by SoftConsole for programming purposes.
+In earlier releases, this was called `Default`.)

 Once built, program the HSS to the board: